-Steve has an uncanny ability to really evoke different moods with his music and does so again here extremely well.
-Luke’s voice and playing are in fine form and show no signs of slowing down any time soon.
-His sense of melody and playing are something all musicians can and should learn from.
-He is definitely someone that knows when to play and when not to, which, historically many guitar players are not good at.
-You can tell the great ones from those that do and it shows the maturity of their playing.
+Steve has an uncanny ability to really evoke different moods with his music and does so again here well.
+Luke’s voice and playing are in fine form and show no signs of slowing down.
+His sense of melody and playing are something all musicians can learn from.
+He is definitely someone that knows when to play and when not to which is more important.

 The song “Transition” is a great instrumental song written in 7/4 time that adds vocals late into the song.
-“Right The Wrong” and “Last Man Standing” (a personal favorite,) all have great hooks and are definitely radio capable.
-All in all, this is an incredibly solid CD with not one filler song in its ranks.
-It is well written, well produced, contains a great energy and a more organic sound overall from Steve Lukather.
+“Right The Wrong” and “Last Man Standing” all have great hooks and are definitely radio capable.
+All in all, this is a solid CD with not one filler song in its ranks.
+Well written, well produced with a great energy, and a more organic sound from the Steve Lukather.
 Songwriting is at the forefront of this CD, which as we all know, is something very lacking in today’s music scene.

 I give this 5 out 5 stars.

 You can purchase “Transition” here – https://itunes.apple.com/us/album/transition/id584478886